 Director Kristin Richards (absent)

 Chair Keller said, so we do have a quorum present.
-As in times past we will be taking any public comments at the end of this meeting as a reminder each person seeking public comment will have
+As in times past we will be taking any public comments at the end of this meeting; as a reminder each person seeking public comment will have

 3 minutes to speak, and for those wishing to speak, please enter your name and information into the chat to Tonda, so that we can allow you to speak at the appropriate time.